aleator/OKHS/Roadmap.md

 * Client/server modes that work through unix pipes and allow specified users (unix file permissions) to have access to limited set of actions of other users.
 Be smart about security.

+## DONE

+* Create the config file and the dhall utilities on startup
+* Have documentation for script parameters